 - Marion Cunningham’s Yeasted Waffles

-- La Times Yeasted Raised Waffles – shame on you!
-This makes 8 regular, not 16 Belgian
+- La Times Yeasted Raised Waffles – This makes 8 regular, not 16 Belgian

 - Marion Cunningham’s Raised Waffles